saltyorg/docs/docs/apps/radarr.md

             Reference: https://trash-guides.info/Radarr/Radarr-recommended-naming-scheme/
             </details>

-            The TRaSH naming guide is recommended since some other tools, notably Plex Meta Manager, expect it in their default setup.
+            The TRaSH naming guide is recommended since some other tools, notably Kometa, expect it in their default setup.

             <details>
             <summary>Plex's Naming Preference</summary> <br />